phaustin/a301_students_eoas/notebooks/week5/cartopy_resample_ch30.md

 metadata = parseMeta(ch30_file_name)
 ```

-## Create the SwathDefinition using a map projection and the lats and lons
+## Create the SwathDefinition and AreaDefinition using a map projection and the lats and lons

 ### Make a Lambert Azimuthal projection with the WGS84 datum